openshift/enhancements/enhancements/local-storage/automatic-detection.md

 }
 ```

+- Once the `AutoDetectVolume` is created, the controller will:
+  - configure the local-static-provisioner to make a new StorageClass based on certain directories on the selected nodes.
+  - assign diskmaker daemons to the selected nodes.
-The existing LSO daemon will create PVs that match the `AutoDetectVolume` criteria.
+- The diskmaker daemon will find devices that match the disovery policy and symlink them into the directory that the local-static-provisioner is watching.

 ### Test Plan